-A/EOR'S RESPONSIBILITY Non-Structural Controls • Submit a list of Best Management Practices (BMPs), including a description of the function of each BMP and the percent of annual rainfall treated.
-Structural Controls • Submit a list of structural controls, including a description of the pollutant removal of each control and the percent of annual rainfall treated.
+Non-Structural Controls

-A/EOR'S RESPONSIBILITY • Incorporate credit requirements in construction documents. • Provide updated documentation to address incomplete and outstanding issues.
+- Submit a list of Best Management Practices (BMPs), including a description of the function of each BMP and the percent of annual rainfall treated.
+Structural Controls - Submit a list of structural controls, including a description of the pollutant removal of each control and the percent of annual rainfall treated.

-DESIGN PHASE CERTIFICATION A/EoR's RESPONSIBILITY Submit the complete and initialed
+- Incorporate credit requirements in construction documents. - Provide updated documentation to address incomplete and outstanding issues.

-Design Phase Design Team Certification Form.
+• Submit the complete and initialed Design Phase Design Team Certification Form.

-CONSTRUCTION No credit submittal.
 LEED for Schools 2009 SS Credit 6.2 Stormwater Design Quality Control